You’ve heard it countless times.

 Of course, you can keep wearing the blindfold and writing for a theoretical reader who may or may not exist.

-Or you can do a little work and give your blog a fighting chance of finding a real audience.
+Or you can do a little work and give your blog a fighting chance of finding a real audience and make money out of it.

 It’s your choice.
 What will you do?